halfhp/rxtracer/README.md

 implementation 'com.halfhp.rxtracer:rxtracer:0.1.1'
 ```

-In your project code, enable RxTracer at the top of `Application.onCreate`:
+In your project code, call the following as early as possible:

 ```java
 RxTracer.enable();